aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pcl-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PCL to PPSM within C++ Applications" h2="Convert PCL to PPSM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate PCL to PPSM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export PCL to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to integrate PCL to PPSM conversion feature inside your C++ applications.
+PCL (Printer Command Language) is a page description language used to control printing devices.
+It is a language that is used to control the printing devices.
+PPSM (PowerPoint Show) is a file format used by Microsoft PowerPoint to store presentations.
+It is a file format used to store presentations that can be opened and edited with Microsoft PowerPoint.

+<h2>How Aspose.Total helps for PCL to PPSM Conversion</h2>

+You can easily export PCL to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their own applications.
+It also allows developers to export PCL to PPTX.

 Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPSM.
+Aspose.Slides for C++ is a powerful presentation manipulation API that enables developers to create, edit, convert, and print presentations from within their own applications.
+It also allows developers to convert PPTX to PPSM.

 Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, edit, convert, and print documents from within their own applications.
+It includes all the APIs of Aspose.PDF for C++ and Aspose.Slides for C++, which makes it easier for developers to export PCL to PPTX and convert PPTX to PPSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}